NeuroTechX/ntx_slack_archive/opportunities.md

  >harris: Hey harris  Have you considered contributing to some of the open sources projects that exists within NeuroTechX? might be a good way to get started.
 DM if you need to direction on where to start

+3/8/2017 5:50 PM

+ **harris** :

+ >Could you give a link where I can look more into it?
+I've wanted to get involved but never realized there were open source projects within NeuroTechX itself.